Recomposing the Web: Tools and Techniques to Regain Agency in a Software-Driven World

 art and design students, young artists, professors of visual art, new media and design, students and professionals in the fields of sociology, cultural anthropology and philosophy

 Part of Tactics & Practice #12: New Extractivism

 In the framework of konS – Platform for Contemporary Investigative Art

-Over the last twenty years, software has enabled the web, animated the smartphone, and made possible, in the words of one big tech CEO, a world “more open and connected.”
+Over the last twenty years, software has enabled the web, animated the smartphone and made possible, in the words of one big tech CEO, a world “more open and connected.”
 Yet software, which is now used by billions across the planet every day, has embedded within it the capitalist ideologies of those who make it.
 Coming out of growth-obsessed entrepreneurial culture from Silicon Valley in the United States, today’s software wants what its creators want: more.
-This want is fundamental, driving how software works, what it does, and what it makes (im)possible.
-The result is a global populace now dependent on software platforms that intentionally activate within users a “desire for more”—a need software meets with its “like” counts and algorithmic feeds and endless notifications, all in service of what big tech most seeks to realize their hopes and dreams: more users, more data, and more profit.
+This want is fundamental, driving how software works, what it does and what it makes (im)possible.
+The result is a global populace now dependent on software platforms that intentionally activate within users a “desire for more” – a need that software meets with its “like” counts, algorithmic feeds and endless notifications, all in the service of what big tech most seeks to realize their hopes and dreams: more users, more data and more profit.